telicag/SCP_Welcome/README.md

 This is an extended fork of the ESP-IDF "hello_world" example.

-Starts a FreeRTOS task to print a greeting message and blink 2 user LEDs.
+Starts a FreeRTOS task to print some useful info and blink 2 user LEDs.

 ## Folder contents

 The project **scp_welcome** contains one source file in C language [scp_welcome_main.c](main/scp_welcome_main.c).
 The file is located in folder [main](main).

-####This project is besed on the release/v4.4 branch of the ESP-IDF.
+###This project is based on the release/v4.4 branch of the ESP-IDF.

 ESP-IDF projects are built using CMake.
 The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).